Best Puerto Rican Coffee Bean Brands – Reviews and Guide

 Once a coffee-growing powerhouse, Puerto Rico is just re-entering the coffee production business.

 It means you have a unique opportunity to discover high-end specialty beans before their prices skyrocket.
 Keep reading for six Puerto Rico coffee brands our experts believe could be the next big thing.

 How to Choose the Best Puerto Rican Coffee Brands

 Is Puerto Rico well-known for coffee?
 Oh, yes!
-After some difficult years, Puerto Rico’s coffee industry is reemerging to take its rightful place among the best tasting coffee beans on the planet.
+After some difficult years, the Puerto Rican coffee industry is reemerging to take its rightful place among the best tasting coffee beans on the planet.

 We’ve put together a few helpful guidelines for choosing the best coffee brand from Puerto Rico according to your preference.

 The Flavors of the Islands

 Puerto Ricans love coffee.
 As they explain it themselves:

 Coffee in our culture is considered one of the basic needs at the level of water, milk and bread.

 In fact, a big challenge for exporters is just having enough supply to exceed local demand (1).